-Campbell & Haliburton is a locally owned Regina insurance company, and we are proud to be present in the same city that we started in more than 50 years ago!!
-Being part of the Regina community is one of the most important values of our company.
-We are a certified SGI CANADA broker and know the importance of not just selling an insurance policy, but educating each customer.
-In this article we are going to review; fact or fiction: can you gift a vehicle to a family member?
+In this blog, Campbell & Haliburton is going to review if gifting a vehicle to a family member is fact or fiction!
+Campbell & Haliburton Insurance is a locally owned Regina insurance broker, and we are proud to be present in the same city that we started in 1957!!
+We are happy to be a part of the Regina community, as we believe this is one of the most important values of our company.
+Further, we are a certified SGI Regina insurance broker and know the importance of selling an insurance policy and educating each customer.

 Fact or Fiction: Can You Gift a Vehicle to a Family Member?